AJWest22/MS2-submission/README.md

 ### Images

 - There is currently only one image on the site the header image.
-The header image depeicts one of the treasures of the Assassin's Creed Games, it was found on Pixabay [link](https://pixabay.com/photos/eden-edenapfel-edensplitter-1200379/)
+The header image depeicts one of the treasures of the Assassin's Creed Games, it was found on Pixabay, you can find it [here](https://pixabay.com/photos/eden-edenapfel-edensplitter-1200379/)
 I chose this image because it helps capture the atmosphere of the Assassin's Creed games.

+## **Features to be Added**

+There are several features I would like to add to develop this game and make it more my own: a captain, ids for the army squads, a counter, levels of difficulty, improved computer AI, a timer, making the game unable to be played without the squads being placed first.

+- Captain: I would like to add a single div called the captain, this would be just a one div, and if hit, it would end the game immediately.

+- IDs for the squads: Currently the squads are hard to distinguish, so I would like to add a nametag to the squads divs, so this way the player can see what they picking up and dragging.

+- Counter: I'd like to add a counter for the player's ammo.
+So a player has only a limited number of shots per game, and if they run out the game ends and they fail.
+The same concept would apply to the templar's computer.

+- Timer: I'd also like to add a timer, so a player has a limited time frame to take a shot, if they don't shoot in the allotted time frame, the computer will shoot randomly for them.

+- Levels of Difficuly: Currently its quite easy to win the game, so I would like to add various levels of difficulty with increased computer AI, and fewer arrows/ammo.

+- Increased AI: The AI is very basic at the moment, I would like to research how to increase the AI of the computer, currently the squads are close together, so having the squads placed further apart would make them harder to hit, and improved accuracy of the computer's shots.

+- Button Fixes: Currently a player can play the game without placing their squads.
+At some point I'd like to make the game so player's get a notification reminding them to place their armies before playing, and the game is unplayable until they are all placed.

  ## **BUGS**